ebenezerkojofrimpong/Google-Fiber-Repeat-Calls-Analysis/README.md

 - Data is extracted from three different source tables (market_1, market_2, market_3) containing information on date created, contacts, new types, and markets.

-- These source tables are consolidated into a temporary table named market.
+- These source tables are consolidated into a temporary table named 'market'.

 <br>

 **Transform**:

-- A staging table named staging_market is created with defined columns for date, contacts for each of the 7 days, problem type, and city service area.
+- A staging table named 'staging_market' is created with defined columns for date, contacts for each of the 7 days, problem type, and city service area.

 - String data types are converted to INT64 for numerical calculations.

-- Null values are handled by replacing them with 0.
+- Null values are handled by replacing them with 0 for numerical calculations

-- The problem_type column is categorized based on specific conditions (e.g., type_1 to 'account management', type_2 to 'technician troubleshooting', etc.).
+- The problem_type column is categorized based on specific conditions (ie., type_1 to 'account management', type_2 to 'technician troubleshooting', type_3 to 'scheduling', type_4 to 'construction' and type_5 to 'internet & wifi' ).

 <br>